yosrahelal/paladin/doc-site/docs/faqs.md

 * **`pente`**: Provides **Private EVM Execution** for running complex, confidential business logic and workflows, such as a Delivery versus Payment (DvP) agreement.
 * **`zeto`**: Leverages **Zero-Knowledge Proofs** for maximum asset privacy, enabling transactions where no underlying data is revealed to any party.

+These domains are _reference_ domains and have been implemented using Paladin's pluggable architecture.
+Other domains can be implemented to the same plugin interface, for example a zero-knowledge token that uses a different ZK standard to the one used by **zeto**.
 ### How does Paladin handle interoperability between different privacy domains?

 **Paladin achieves interoperability through atomic settlement on the shared base ledger.** This allows a single, seamless transaction to involve multiple steps across different domains.
 For example, you can atomically swap a `noto` token for an asset managed by a `pente` smart contract.
 Because all domains ultimately commit a proof to the same underlying EVM ledger, the entire multi-step workflow can be guaranteed to succeed or fail as a single unit, a concept known as **Atomic Programmability**.